iwmspy/SVR-PK/README.md

 ```

 ## 0. Configuration
-You can use your original datasets by creating config file and run below code with <code>-c [your config file].json</code> option.
-Please refer json files stored in <code>config</code> to create your own config file.
+You can use your datasets by specifying the information in a config file and run XXX (what!!) with`-c [your config file].json` option.
+Sample json files are found in the `config` directory.

 |Parameter|Description|
 |----|----|